-This policy outlines the noise requirements as previously discussed, and moreover, does not create a design and amenity impact that is incompatible with the surrounding area.
+This policy outlines the criteria to be considered for any proposed new Traveller site, including the noise requirements as previously discussed and states that a site should not create a design and amenity impact that is incompatible with the surrounding area.
+The policy includes the site specific considerations for the 'reserve' site.